North bank of Humber River, west of Queen St.

 • Samuel Sterne’s intent was to use the still to supply the bar of his inn and he held the appropriate licenses for this activity, the earliest dated in 1840 5

-• It is not known if he also supplied bars in any of the other hotels operating in this era.
+• It is not known if Samuel Sterne also supplied bars in any of the other hotels operating in this era.
 This could have included Elijah Harsent’s tavern, George Evans’ tavern which evolved to the Exchange Hotel and James Johnston’s tavern/inn

 • In 1849, the property was sold to Dr. Edward Hickman.
-Samuel Sterne died the following year ending the era of the distillery.
-He was 46 6
+Samuel Sterne died the following year at the age of 46 7

-• Samuel is buried in the Anglican Cemetery, adjacent to Laurel Hill Cemetery, land that he and his wife donated 7
+• Samuel is buried in the Anglican Cemetery, adjacent to Laurel Hill Cemetery, land that he and his wife Ann donated 8

 And the building?